WABA League

 WABA League, commonly known as the Adriatic League, is a top-level regional basketball league, featuring female teams from Serbia, Montenegro, Austria, Bosnia and Herzegovina, Bulgaria, Slovenia and Croatia.
 Clubs from Turkey, North Macedonia, Hungary and Italy had their representatives in WABA League in past seasons.
 Since 2012 a Cadet WABA League and since 2014 Pionir WABA League is also played.

 History

 Formation and early years

 WABA League was established in 2001 as EWWL League.
 In its first season, it included six teams from four countries (Austria, Slovenia, Croatia and Bosnia and Herzegovina).
 After the regular season, it held a tournament in which the three best teams played, which was won by Athlete Celje.
-Next season, the league expanded from six to eight teams, and the final tournament was altered so that the placement included the four top teams.
+In the next season, the league expanded to eight teams, and the final tournament was altered so that the placement included the four top teams.
 At the final tournament, the winner was Željezničar Sarajevo.